How to Hire a Car in New Zealand Without a Credit Card

 Let’s be honest.
 Not everyone wants or needs a credit card nowadays, especially if travelling New Zealand on a budget.
 However, one snag of not owning a credit card is when it comes to renting a car.
 There are still a lot of car rental companies in New Zealand that require a credit card presented on pick-up in order for you to hire a vehicle.
 Nevertheless, there are ways to hire a car in New Zealand without a credit card and we’ll go through them in this article!

 The majority of car hire companies across the world insist that you have a credit card when hiring a vehicle.
 It’s the same for many companies in New Zealand too!
-Not only does it provide the company a bit of security, as people who have a credit card tend to have had a some form of identity check when applying for a card, it also means that if any damage is done to the vehicle, the money can be taken from the card’s available credit.
+Not only does it provide the company a bit of security, as people who have a credit card tend to have had some form of identity check when applying for a card, but it also means that if any damage is done to the vehicle, the money can also be taken from the card’s available credit.
 With the realisation that credit cards are getting harder to obtain and that many people opt for other payment methods, some car rental companies in New Zealand are changing their strict rules to allow more people to hire a car without a credit card.

 Checklist of what you will need to hire a car in New Zealand.

 Aside from an acceptable “security bond” payment method, which we’ll go through in this article, here are some other things to have with you when picking up your car rental in New Zealand.

 - Driving license